SamuelVedel/kerpad/kerpad.1.md

 # OPTIONS
 **-t** edge_thickness, **-\-thickness**=edge_thickness
-: Change the edge thickness
+: Change the edge thickness.

 **-x** min_x, **-\-minx**=min_x
-: Change min_x
+: Change min_x.

 **-X** max_x, **-\-maxx**=max_x
-: Change max_x
+: Change max_x.

 **-y** min_y, **-\-miny**=min_y
-: Change min_y
+: Change min_y.

 **-Y** max_y, **-\-maxy**=max_y
-: Change max_y
+: Change max_y.

 **-s** sleep_time, **-\-sleep_time**=sleep_time
 : When edge motion is triggered, the mouse will move one pixel each sleep_time microseconds.
 The sleep time will be slightly longer when touching a corner.
-The default sleep time is 3000
+The default sleep time is 3000.

 **-n** name, **-\-name**=name
-: Specify the touchpad name
+: Specify the touchpad name.

 **-a**, **-\-always**
-: Activate edge motion even when the touchpad is justed touched
+: Activate edge motion even when the touchpad is justed touched.

 **-\-no_edge_protection**
-: Don't ignore touches made beyond the edge limits
+: Don't ignore touches made beyond the edge limits.

 **-\-disable_double_tap**
-: Don't concider the touchpad pressed, when it is double tapped
+: Don't concider the touchpad pressed, when it is double tapped.

 **-l**, **-\-list**[=WHICH]
 : List caracteritics of input devices.
 WHICH value can be: